StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/search-for-alerts/find-an-alert.md

 ## Method 2: Filters in the Alerts view

-*Use this method if you don't know the alert you're looking for or need to search for multiple alerts to perform actions on them simultaneously.*
+*Use this method if you need to search for multiple alerts to perform actions on them simultaneously.*

 1. Go to the **Alerts** view from the sidebar menu.